 3. Other Fee Considerations - Two other issues are also of concern relative to fees.
 First, establishing market-based valuations for illiquid products can be difficult, but necessary where ongoing fees will be charged.
 Otherwise, the fee calculations will be flawed and improper.
 Secondly, while an adviser may periodically meet with a client and stay abreast of developments with the illiquid securities held by the investor, these activities, by themselves, likely do not support a claim that the IA is actively managing the illiquid securities.

-As mentioned above, the Department will be looking at these issues in more depth in the future to develop more directed policies in these areas and to assess whether legislation or further rule making is warranted.
-If you have particular opinions or thoughts regarding this communication or about adviser regulation in general, please contact Securities Bureau Chief Jim Burns at (208) 332-8080 or at jburns@finance.idaho.gov
+The Department will be looking at these issues in more depth in the future to develop more directed policies in these areas and to assess whether legislation or further rule making is warranted.